|

 Aloysius Gonzaga, aerogramme #29

-The stamp of this aerogramme features the Basilical Sanctuary of Saint Aloysius Gonzaga in Castiglione delle Stiviere.
-This baroque style church, was begun in 1608 and designed by a Jesuit from Lake Garda, Luca Bienni.
+The stamp of this aerogramme features the Basilica Sanctuary of Saint Aloysius Gonzaga in Castiglione delle Stiviere.
+This Baroque-style church was begun in 1608 and designed by a Jesuit from Lake Garda, Luca Bienni.
 Bienni was born in Salò, the capital of the Upper Garda area in the province of Brescia.
-He took his inspiration for this Sanctuary from Vignola's plans for the Church of the Gesu in Rome.
+He took his inspiration for this sanctuary from Barozzi da Vignola's plans for the Church of the Gesu in Rome.
 The presbyterium and cupola is the work of Paolo Soratini, the frescoes by Giorgio Anselm, the main altar by Antonio Balestra, and in a side chapel Our Lady of Sorrows by Guercino.

 Brother